 About 15 years ago I ended a particularly toxic relationship.
 Alcohol hadn’t been the main problem we had but it was definitely a major contributing factor.
 He drank a lot and so sex was off the cards most of the time, which didn’t help with maintaining any intimacy in the relationship.

 I know there is a ton of information out there about the effects of alcohol on your sex life and you can find plenty of it on the internet, so I’m not going to bore you with that.
 For me, the most important aspect of this is the emotional impact that alcohol might be having on your sex life at the moment.
 Have you lost interest in sex?
 Do you do things when you are drunk that you wouldn’t do in a million years if you had been sober?
-Do you fear ‘sober first-time sex’, like I do?
+Do you fear sober first-time sex?

 Don’t assume that men don’t yearn for the kind of connection that we do.
-Sometimes men mistake sex for connection but sober you can show him what true intimacy really looks and feels like.
+Sometimes men mistake sex for connection but when you’re sober you can show them what true intimacy really looks and feels like.